6 Ways to Prep your Home to Sell this Spring

 If you’re thinking of selling your home this spring, don’t wait to get it ready.

-As we reported in the February 2018 Housing Report, inventory has been low for a while now, but signs of spring activity are beginning to heat up!
+As we reported in the January 2020 Housing Report, inventory has been historically low, but signs of spring activity are beginning to heat up!
 The low inventory has been driving up demand and setting the real estate market up for a very busy spring.
 Don’t be fooled into thinking the winter lull will last forever and that inventory will stay low forever.
 Take advantage of this seller’s market and list now!

 Here are 6 tips for getting your home ready for the late winter and early spring market in just 30 days:

 1. Paint Rooms

 This is one of the more efficient and least expensive ways to spruce up the rooms in your home.
 Getting a fresh coat of paint on walls will instantly brighten them up and make the home look like new.
 Wake up drab rooms with a splash of color.
 Or use more neutral colors for a safer, more current and updated look.
 Painting rooms also helps to maximize space and make them appear larger and is one of the biggest returns on your investment of any home improvement project.

 2. Curb Appeal